 A defibrillator should not be used on a person who is suffering from a heart attack.
 A hard attack is not an electrical issue, it’s an issue with clogged arteries and the blood supply not being able to reach the heart.

 During a heart attack, a person experiences pain and should still be able to respond.
 During cardiac arrest, the person is not responding and may not be breathing.
 So, if the person can talk to you and tell you where they are experiencing pain, then it’s likely a heart attack and defibrillation won’t help them.

 The nice thing about AEDs is when you place the paddles on the person’s chest, the defibrillator will analyze the person’s heartbeat.
 If the heart does not appear to be experiencing an issue related to the heart’s rhythm, then it will not tell you to shock the person.

 Children over age 8 can be treated with a standard AED.
 For children ages 1 to 8, the American Heart Association recommends the pediatric attenuated pads that are offered separately with many AED units.

 Defibrillators can also be used on a person who has been implanted with a pacemaker.
 The pacemaker will be identifiable as a bulge under the skin above the left chest.
 When attaching the defibrillator pads, do not place them directly over the pacemaker, as this will likely interrupt the flow of electricity needed for the heart.
 Instead, place the pad a few inches under the location of the pacemaker.

-However, most AED venders will provide this along with your purchase, making it easy to acquire.
-It should be expected that as the population continues to age, it will become more common for households to equip themselves with these life saving devices.
+However, most AED vendors will provide this along with your purchase, making it easy to acquire.
+It should be expected that as the population continues to age, it will become more common for households to equip themselves with these life-saving devices.